The Case For Custom

 Though I completely understand the lure of novelty (really, I used to be a legitimate shopaholic) I have since reformed my ways to discover the joys of the timeless, quality item.
 The things that will remain mine for ten, twenty, and even fifty years to come and thus may require the help of a shoe repair, seamstress, or haberdasher to keep them functional.

 Eduardo Xavier Ferreira, a custom tailor in Salt Lake City agrees.
 He told me he bought his first suit when he was eleven years old.
 “It was tailor-made, a true bespoke suit.
 I had to go to the tailor three or four times to get that suit.
 It was an investment, a lifestyle, a tradition.” he says.
-Growing up in Singapore, his mother was a seamstress.
-In Singapore, clothing was custom, style individual.
+Growing up in Portugal, his mother was a seamstress.
+In Portugal, clothing was custom, style individual.

 When he speaks about fashion you can tell he’s nostalgic for that past life.
 “I like the tradition of tailoring.
 If you go back 50 years, old men looked like they were all dapper.
 They knew what they were doing.
 Then men stopped buying suits from tailors and started buying suits from China instead.
 Everything is mass production, one size fits all.
 Our parents only had black, blue, and grey suits.”